masterzaff/agentic-rag-ichiro/README.md

 ## Credits

 Created by Irzam.
-Developed for ICHIRO robotics research team at Institut Teknologi Sepuluh Nopember (ITS).
+Developed as part of ICHIRO robotics research team's *internship program* at Institut Teknologi Sepuluh Nopember (ITS).